$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: Its categorification

+\begin{proof} Let us skip the labels in the following.
+We have in the positive $b\leq a$ case

-where the first equation follows from the associativity of splitters and merges (see e.g. Proposition 2.2.4 in~\cite{klms}), the second from the pitchfork relation (see e.g. Proposition 4 in~\cite{st1}) and the third is a direct consequence of the definition of splitters and merges (see e.g. Equation 2.64 in~\cite{klms}).
+where the first equation follows from the associativity of splitters and merges (see e.g. \cite[Proposition 2.2.4]{klms}), the second from the pitchfork relation (see e.g. \cite[Proposition 4]{st1}) and the third is a direct consequence of the definition of splitters and merges (see e.g. \cite[Equation 2.64]{klms}).
 We leave the positive $a<b$ case and the negative cases to the reader.

 The difference between two shifts is $q_k-q_{k+1}=-1$.
 Thus, the differentials have to be of degree $1$ in order to be degree preserving.
-Recall that slitters and merges are of degree $-jj^{\prime}$ (if they split $j+j^{\prime}$ into $j$ and $j^{\prime}$ or vice versa for merges).
-Since the middle edges are of thickness $1$, we can read of minus the degree of them by looking at the bottom left and top right boundary in the $b\leq a$ case and at the bottom right and top left boundary in the $a<b$ case.
+Recall that splits and merges are of degree $-jj^{\prime}$ (if they split $j+j^{\prime}$ into $j$ and $j^{\prime}$ or vice versa for merges).
+Since the middle edges are of thickness $1$, we can read off minus the degree of them by looking at the bottom left and top right boundary in the $b\leq a$ case and at the bottom right and top left boundary in the $a<b$ case.
 For both the sum is $a-1$.
 Thus, since the thick middle crossing is of degree $a$, the differentials are of degree $1$.
-We leave the negative cases to the reader again. \end{proof}
+Again, we leave the negative cases to the reader. \end{proof}

+I thank Queffelec and Rose that they pointed out that using the Rickard complex $\mathcal{T}_i^{+}{\idm}_{\vec{k}}$ is essentially equivalent to the $F$-braiding complex $\mathfrak{T}_i^{+}v_{\vec{k}}$.
+Part (a) can be seen as a categorification of Lemma \ref{lem-webasF}.
+For analogous statements, see \cite[Lemma 3.13 and Remark 3.14]{qr1}.